ecow/liroma/README.md

 At the hot spot, on main speakers and subs placement shows:
-- a big pick at  55Hz
+- a big peak at 55Hz
-- a critical area betwwen 80 and 120Hz
+- a critical area between 80Hz and 120Hz
-- a  dip at 107
+- a dip at 107Hz

-The theorical modal response on the dumped room in the hostspot, considering about 15% absorbtion in all directions is and  the range 20-300Hz:
+The theoretical modal response on the dumped room in the host spot, considering about 15% absorption in all directions is and  the range 20-300Hz:

 ![dumped room response](images/modal_response_on_dumped_room.png)